makersacademy/airport_challenge/README.md

 * Tests pass
 * Tests coverage is good
 * The code is elegant: every class has a clear responsibility, methods are short etc.

+BONUS
+* Write an RSpec **feature** test that lands and takes off a number of planes...

 Note that is a practice 'Tech Test' of the kinds that employers use to screen developer applicants.
 More detailed submission requirements/guidelines are in [CONTRIBUTING.md](CONTRIBUTING.md)